Vipilli25/DSPD-sem4-HWA-1/README.md

 travelling class(Sleeper, 3AC, 2AC, 1AC), destination station, train id, Seat number (bogie
 number/seat number), and any other field you think that would be useful to passengers.
 You can also take a confirmation from the passenger whether upgrade of travel class is desired.

+The passenger id can be thought as a key in the list and will represent a unique record in the list.
+The records should be always kept sorted according to the train id so that passengers boarding the same train have their data together.